UK Council for Psychotherapy

 The most beautiful thing we can experience is the mysterious.
 Albert Einstein

 The Unknown & Being Safe Enough Exploring risk and safety may be important to us.
 Letting go of what we've known for so long, our beliefs or need to control everything (and surrendering the illusion of control), allowing in what we don't know, being safe enough in uncertainty, compassionate to us & others, may be our biggest challenge, alongside what keeps us safe externally & internally.
 In the counselling & psychotherapy we may also want to address what's in our control and what isn't, our personal boundaries, being anchored in our own ground, integrating our feelings, being safe in our feelings, moving our intent from what's controlling to what's loving.
-Being willing to give up control by having to know & do everything may be challenging as may allowing for spontaneity, surprises.
+Being willing to give up control by having to know & do everything (which can render us feeling empty) may be challenging as may allowing for spontaneity, surprises, our curiosity.
 In our need to control things, a part of us may be disorganised, out of control, which we may find hard to acknowledge, and this too can be explored in counselling & psychotherapy.
 Some of us may be so used to living in our concrete, literal world, that our imaginary world gets sacrificed.
 Key to living with the unknown is managing our frustrations with their origins in early years.
 (See also The Realm of the Unconscious)

 One doesn't discover new lands without consenting to lose sight of the shore for a very long time.
 Andre Gide